-Helping People Learn Their City [PSFK 2013]
+Pushing People to Better Learn Their City [PSFK 2016]

-Speaking and PSFK CONFERENCE 2013, Mike Rawlinson of City ID and Eoin Billings of Billings Jackson discussed their collaboration in planning and designing wayfinding terminals for New York City.
-The project consists of a series of kiosks put up throughout the city, which provide time saving route information, as well as highlighting areas of local interest for anyone from local residents to weekend tourists.
+Speaking at PSFK CONFERENCE 2013, Mike Rawlinson of City ID and Eoin Billings of Billings Jackson discussed their collaboration in planning and designing wayfinding terminals for New York City.
+The project consists of a series of kiosks put up throughout the city, which provide time-saving route information, as well as highlighting areas of local interest for anyone from local residents to weekend tourists.
 The kiosks will appear at bus stops, subway stations, along pedestrian routes, and alongside bike-share terminals.
 As Rawlinson says, providing this type of information to city residents and tourists has the potential to push people into new areas of the city, and improve the efficiency of transportation.
 The cost benefit analysis of this information promises a return of 20 dollars for each dollar spent.